-5 4.1.3 Droughts: GE JJA
+4.1.3 Droughts - GE region during JJA

-For hydrology and agriculture it is of interest to know on shorter time scales when droughts are to be expected.
-It is also interesting to see how the RCN behaves on shorter time scales.
-We therefore compared the appearance of droughts obtained with EDI with ones obtained by the RCN for the summer (JJA) months.
+For hydrology and agriculture, it is of interest to know, on shorter timescales, when droughts are to be expected.
+It is also interesting to see how the RCN behaves on shorter timescales.
+We, therefore, compared the appearance of droughts obtained with EDI to the ones obtained by the RCN for the summer (JJA) months.

-For JJA, the ratio q of extreme to normal years is above 2 and thus considerably higher than for SHY (not shown).
-This may be due to the fact that extreme droughts occur predominantly during the JJA months and are therefore better captured in this shorter time window.
+For JJA, the ratio q of extreme to normal years is above 2 and, thus, considerably higher than for the SHY (not shown).
+This may be due to the fact that extreme droughts occur predominantly during the JJA months and are, therefore, better captured in this shorter time window.
 Table 7 compares droughts derived from the RCN for JJA with the corresponding results obtained with EDI.
-The Table shows again good agreement between EDI an RCN.
-EDI identifies the seven years 1959, 1964, 1973, 1976, 2003, 2015 and 2018 as extreme.
-Both EDI and RCN identify the five drought years 1964, 1973, 1976, 2003 and 2018, so all years identified by EDI, except 1959 and 2015, are also identified by the RCN; the latter two years are border case with EDI just below -1.
+The table again shows a good agreement between EDI and RCN.
+EDI identifies the 7 years of 1959, 1964, 1973, 1976, 2003, 2015 and 2018 as being extreme.
+Both EDI and RCN identify the 5 drought years of 1964, 1973, 1976, 2003 and 2018, so all years identified by EDI, except 1959 and 2015, are also identified by the RCN; the latter 2 years are border cases, with EDI just below -1.